How Much is the Cost of the Annapurna Base Camp Trek?

 This is why Adventure Glacier will be a good place to hike:

-- Clear: Their Annapurna Base Camp trek program starts at USD 999 and covers guide, permits, logistics and porters without any additional fee.
+• Clear : Their Annapurna Base Camp trek program starts at USD 675 and includes guide, permits, logistics, and porters, with no additional fees.

-- Smooth Planning: They will take care of all the permits, accommodation, and day-to-day trekking arrangements, and you can enjoy the adventure.
+• Smooth Planning : They will handle all permits, accommodation, and day-to-day trekking arrangements, so you can enjoy the adventure.

 Conclusion